kyle-n/kyle-n.github.io/index.md

 After spending a few years [working in news](./about-me.html), I got the chance to pursue my real passion, developing great software.

-I love everything about software engineering: planning a project, developing new features, shipping a tough project, even fixing bugs.
+I love everything about software engineering: planning a project, developing new features, shipping a tough user story, even fixing bugs.

 I love learning new tools as well.
-I keep busy outside work teaching myself new concepts and new areas of programming I don't understand.
+I keep busy outside work teaching myself new concepts and new areas of programming.

 ### My promise

 I am a smart, dedicated, fast developer who is passionate about making great software.

-I will work hard and learn from anyone I can to become a better full-stack web developer.
-I hope to [hear from you](#ftr)!
+I will work hard and learn from anyone I can to improve.
+I hope to hear from you!